 “Palazzo Strozzi hosts a major exhibition dedicated to one ofthe most controversial figures in contemporary art.
 A look at the unique season of creativeness in the former Yugoslavia during the 70’s is a key to understand her work and her artistic background.”

 Marina Abramović is one of the greatest performer in the world.
-Her famous shows have been appreciated in so many countries in Europe and in North America and has been giving prestigious award.
+Her famous shows have been appreciated in so many countries in Europe and in North America and has been giving prestigious awards.
 Her extreme performances started at the Novi Sad Academy of Fine Arts in the 70’s, at that time former Yugoslavia experienced a decade of original and appreciated artistic production called “Conceptualism”.

 The fact that this type of radical art could be produced in an authoritarian socialist country is perhaps as interesting as the art itself.
 How was it possible?